-When an external force is applied to spine, such as that from a fall or carrying of a sudden heavy weight, the forces may exceed ability of the bone within the vertebral body to support the load.
+When an external force is applied to the spine, such as that from a fall or carrying of a sudden heavyweight, the forces may exceed the ability of the bone within the vertebral body to support the load.
 This may cause the front part of the vertebral body to crush forming a wedge shape.
 This is known as a compression fracture.
 If the entire vertebral body breaks, this is considered a burst fracture.

 Kyphoplasty is definitely not indicated in all types of spinal fractures.

 Kyphoplasty is 4-5 years old in India.
 It can be performed by Spine Surgeons, Interventional Radiologists, Orthopedic Surgeons, and Neurosurgeons familiar with spine surgery and spinal anatomy.
-All aspects of Kyphoplasty technique can be performed by any one who is trained in doing so.
+All aspects of the Kyphoplasty technique can be performed by anyone who is trained in doing so.
 Manipal Hospital is regarded as the best hospital for spine surgery in Bangalore, visit today to know more about the treatment procedures.

 Open surgical stabilization of spinal compression fractures needs general anesthesia and this increases the risk.